ebenezerdon/license-pilot/README.md

 ## Known Issues

 Currently, there are no reported issues.
 If something comes up, please [file an issue](https://github.com/ebenezerdon/license-pilot) or reach out to me on [LinkedIn](https://linkedin.com/in/ebenezerdon).

+## Please leave a star ⭐️

+Please consider leaving a star on the [GitHub repository](https://github.com/ebenezerdon/license-pilot) if you find this extension helpful.
+It helps others discover the extension and encourages me to keep improving it.
+Thank you!